abhiverse01/the-coders-handbook/Becoming an Expert Coder/D. Software Development Practices.md

     if __name__ == '__main__':
         unittest.main()
     ```
-  - **Benefits:** Unit tests are fast, easy to write, and help catch bugs early in the development process.
+  - **Benefits:** Unit tests are fast, easy to write and help catch bugs early in the development process.

 - **Integration Testing:**
   - Integration testing involves testing the interaction between different components of your application.
 It ensures that the components work together as expected.
   - **Example:**
     - Suppose you have a user registration system where the frontend, backend, and database interact.
-An integration test would ensure that data flows correctly from the frontend to the backend and is correctly stored in the database.
+An integration test would ensure that data flows correctly from the front end to the back end and is correctly stored in the database.
   - **Tools:** In Python, you might use `pytest` along with `requests` to test API endpoints.

 - **End-to-End (E2E) Testing:**